-Director / Crime and Justice
+Program Director / Crime and Justice

-Professor of Public Policy /
+Professor of Public Policy

 Prior to joining NYU, he served as a Professor of Public Policy at UCLA’s Luskin School of Public Affairs.
 Previously, he taught at Harvard’s John F. Kennedy School of Government, and served as a Visiting Professor at the University of Virginia Batten School and as the first Thomas C. Schelling Professor at the University of Maryland.
-Kleiman is also an adjunct scholar at the Center for American Progress, and has been a visiting professor at Harvard Law School.
+Kleiman was also an adjunct scholar at the Center for American Progress, and was a visiting professor at Harvard Law School.
 Kleiman was a legislative aide to Congressman Les Aspin (1974-1975) and a special assistant to Polaroid CEO Edwin Land (1975-1976).
 From 1977 to 1979, he was Deputy Director for Management and Director of Program Analysis for the Office of Management and Budget of the City of Boston.
 Between 1979 and 1983, Kleiman worked for the Office of Policy and Management Analysis in the Criminal Division of the U.S. Department of Justice, and from 1982-1983 he was the director of the same office, and a member of the National Organized Crime Planning Council.